ThesisPlanet/EducationPlatform/README.md

 Time to install Education Platform!
 $ yum install TP-DEP
 Assuming no errors were generated the database has been created and the php files were placed in /usr/share/TP-DEP.
 Time to configure the NGINX web-server
-$ mkdir –p /etc/nginx/sites-enabled
+$ mkdir -p /etc/nginx/sites-enabled
-$ mkdir –p /etc/nginx/sites-available
+$ mkdir -p /etc/nginx/sites-available
 $ cat >/etc/nginx/nginx.conf <<EOF
 user web;
 worker_processes  1;